 - Margaret Arnold, known as ``Peggy'', was born in 1877 in Derryall, County Armagh.
 She married Tom Tomlinson in the USA.
 Tom had been an orphan, raised by the Benson family who had a farm in Drumcree Parish.
 As a young man he and a few other boys had emigrated to the United States.
 Shortly after a visit home, he and Peggy were married in the USA.
 They did not have any family and never returned to Ireland.
 They lived on Imely(?)
 St. in Manchester, Connecticut.
 Margaret died on Dec.11, 1947 or 1958, and is buried in the East Cemetery, Manchester.

 - Robert James Arnold was born on Mar.22, 1881, in Derryall, County Armagh.
 He served as a farrier in the Royal Field Artillery and continued to work with horses when he came home from the army.
 He ended his working life as sexton in the Drumcree Parish Church where his name is on the War Memorial.
-In 1915, he married Annie Elizabeth Thompson who was born on Jul.27, 1887, and they had four children listed below.
+On Dec.27, 1917, he married Annie Elizabeth Thompson (born on Jul.27, 1887) in Drumcree, Portadown, and they had four children listed below.
 Robert appears in an included photograph with his daughter Peggy.
 Robert died on Jan.16, 1960, in Killycomain, Portadown and Annie on Oct.6, 1968.
 They are both buried in Drumcree Parish Church graveyard (see above epitaph).
 Their children: